shikhars/huddle-landing-page/README.md

 ## My process

-- I wrote the html first to structure the webpage and then used flexbox and classes in css to style the page.
+- I wrote the html first to structure the webpage.
+- I used CSS Grid to create the desktop layout.
+- I used Flexbox to create a flexible layout inside the CSS Grid columns and rows.
+- I modified CSS Grid to achieve the desired responsive layout.

 ### Built with

 - HTML5
+- CSS Custom Properties
-- CSS
+- CSS Grid
 - Flexbox